-Our vulnerability assessment and network penetration test of the Department of Medical Assistance Services (DMAS) as of July 25, 2005 found:
+Our vulnerability assessment and network penetration test of the Department of Medical Assistance Services (DMAS) as of January 8, 2008 found.

-- based on our assessment of the risks the systems face and the tests of the operating effectiveness of the controls developed by DMAS to alleviate those risks, overall information security controls in place at the time of the testing appear sufficient to protect critical and sensitive information; and - certain areas where DMAS can make improvements to enhance systems security.
-We have provided management of DMAS the details of our recommendations in a separate report that is exempted from public disclosure in accordance with Section 2.2-3705.2.3 of the Code of Virginia.
+- Based on our assessment of the risks the systems face and the tests of the operating effectiveness of the controls developed by DMAS to alleviate those risks, overall information security controls in place at the time of the testing appear sufficient to protect critical and sensitive information from external threats; and - Certain areas where DMAS can make improvements to information security controls that protect critical and sensitive information from internal threats

+Recommendations regarding these improvements are part of a separate report that is exempted from public disclosure in accordance with Section 2.2-3705.2.3 of the Code of Virginia.
 This provision allows for the exemption from disclosure information that describes the design, function, operation, or access control features of any security system.

-Commonwealth of Hirginia
+Commonwealth of Birginia